CONCERTO - San Vidal Church, 9 pm

-A datum point in a worlwide musical panorama, the Interpreti Veneziani reached their XXX Concert Season in Venice, which includes more than 60.000 viewers every year from all around the world.
+A datum point in a worlwide musical panorama, the Interpreti Veneziani reached their XXXII Concert Season in Venice, which includes more than 60.000 viewers every year from all around the world.

 Their important achievements include appearances in the Melbourne Festival, in the Bayreuth Festival, in the Prague Music Festival "Vàclav Hudecek" and concerts at Stockholm's Royal Palace, participating in the World Vision tele-marathon at the Kirov Theatre to mark the "reinstatement of the name St. Petersburg", a concert at the Osaka Symphony Hall in live broadcast for the Japanese radio, concerts at the Tokyo Suntory Hall and Kjoi Hall.